-Dr. Robert Larsen’'s primary professional role is that of the director for the Center for Occupational Psychiatry, Inc. located in Oakland City Center.
+Dr. Bob Larsen's primary professional role is that of the director for the Center for Occupational Psychiatry, Inc. located in Oakland City Center.
 Dr. Larsen entered private practice in San Francisco in 1982 after completing his residency training at the Langley Porter Psychiatric Institute of the University of California at San Francisco.

 Dr. Larsen is a Clinical Professor of Psychiatry at the University of California at San Francisco where he has taught in the Division of Occupational and Environmental Medicine as well as in the area of Forensic Psychiatry in the Department of Psychiatry.
 He is past president of the California Society of Industrial Medicine and Surgery.
-He has been a member of the Industrial Medical Council for the State of California since appointed by the Senate in 1990.
-He has been elected to membership in the American College of Psychiatrists and the Group for the Advancement of Psychiatry.
+He was a member of the Industrial Medical Council for the State of California as a Senate appointee beginning in 1990, serving throughout the Council’s 13 year tenure.
+Dr. Larsen has been elected to membership in the American College of Psychiatrists and the Group for the Advancement of Psychiatry.
 He is frequently called upon to offer opinions in complex cases as an AME or IME.

 Aside from presentations

 at medical meetings, Dr. Bob, as he is known to his friends, also presents

 on profound topics such as gun violence, suicide prevention, psychological

 trauma and resilience to gatherings of the general public.
 Case examples and